sobhan789/sobhan/README.md

 <br>
-CONTROL helps us to contact with the restaurant.
+CONTACT helps us to contact with the restaurant.
 <br>